Nurse Residency Program

 Clinical Tracks

 We offer opportunities in the ICU setting, Medical/Surgical setting, and Emergency Department.
+Our Float Pool cohort rotates throughout the 12-month residency.

 Post-Residency At the completion of the program, residents practicing in inpatient settings may be promoted to Clinical Nurse positions.
 Nurses are eligible to transfer departments after one year.